neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/PropertyMapping.rst

 Second, you need to configure the the PersistentObjectConverter using the two options ``CONFIGURATION_MODIFICATION_ALLOWED`` and ``CONFIGURATION_CREATION_ALLOWED``.
-They must be used to explicitely activate the modification or creation of objects.
+They must be used to explicitly activate the modification or creation of objects.
 By default, the ``PersistentObjectConverter`` does only fetch objects from the persistence, but does not create new ones or modifies existing ones.